STOP DOING CHEST FLYS

 It’s all about full contraction and that’s exactly what this popular chest exercise can deliver.

 If you can get the resistance across midline at peak pectoral contraction, then you’re doing exactly what you need to do.

 It also fully activates the core as you twist the body to get the arm across your midline, which is a great extra challenge.

-And you can do that with a Cable Fly.
-Or if you don’t have that equipment, you can anchor a band to anything and do the same thing.
+And you can do that with a Cable Machine Fly.
+Or if you don’t have those types of equipment, you can anchor a band to anything and do the same thing.

 Resistance bands are great for at-home chest development, so you should invest in a pair regardless of your gym membership status.